If you have a misdemeanor, felony or other criminal offense on your record

 Washington state residents should send their applications for the Letter of Written Consent to the Office of the Insurance Commissioner.

-Individuals applying for a non-resident license in Washington state, whose criminal history necessitates a Letter of Written Consent, should provide a copy of the letter issued by their resident state insurance department along with their license application.
+If you're applying for a non-resident license in Washington and your criminal history necessitates a Letter of Written Consent, provide a copy from your resident state insurance department along with your license application.

 Licensed business entities and insurers: